Hit me and I get stronger – the effects of long-term sanctions

 Back to Cuba.
 The country is under US sanctions but pretty much anyone else had no problem with doing business with the Rum Island and still, they are in big trouble.
 Sanctions have very little to do with that.
 The country is big enough to function without any exchanges with North America or indeed the rest of the world.

-Autarky is not a worthy goal for any country in today’s world but if a country was forced to live in autarky by any accident, it would still thrive if only its own people were allowed to thrive.
+Autarky is not a worthy goal for any country in today’s world but if a country was forced to live in autarky by any accident, it would still thrive if only its people were allowed to thrive.

 Let’s turn the argument around.
 What makes people and hence the countries they live in succeed?
 Is it heavenly bliss or hardship?